 View all collected metrics for a trace

-- Network request traces — The available metric cards are response time, response payload size, request payload size, and success rate.
+- Network request traces — The available metric tabs are response time, response payload size, request payload size, and success rate.

-- App start, app-in-foreground, app-in-background, and custom code traces — The Duration metric card is always available (the default metric for these types of traces).
-For custom code traces, if you added any custom metrics to the trace, those metric cards are also shown.
+- App start, app-in-foreground, app-in-background, and custom code traces — The Duration metric tab is always available (the default metric for these types of traces).
+For custom code traces, if you added any custom metrics to the trace, those metric tabs are also shown.

-- Screen rendering traces — The available metric cards are Slow rendering and Frozen frames.
+- Screen rendering traces — The available metric tabs are Slow rendering and Frozen frames.

 View in-depth information about the data

-If you click View more on any metric card, you can review more in-depth information about the collected data and use richer analysis features.
-For example, you can filter and segment the data by attribute or view the data in the context of an app-usage session.
+You can filter and segment the data by attribute, or you can click to view the data in the context of an app-usage session.